dylanmooney62/nodejs-tutorial-docs/docs/node.md

 const port = 3000;
 ```

 Next, we'll create the web server using the `http.createServer` method.
-This method takes a callback that contains the request object response object.
+This method takes a callback that contains the request object and response object.

 ```js
 const server = http.createServer((req, res) => {